ItalyPaleAle/unlocker/README.md

 To unwrap a key, first make a POST request to the **`/unwrap`** endpoint.
 The POST request's body must be a JSON document containing the following keys (same as in the `/wrap` request, but the value is the wrapped key):

-- **`value`** (string, base64-encoded): This is the wrapped key, encoded as base64 (Unlocker supports both base64 standard and URL-safe encoding, and padding is optional).
+- **`value`** (string, base64-encoded): This is the wrapped key, encoded as base64 (Revaulter supports both base64 standard and URL-safe encoding, and padding is optional).
 - **`vault`** (string): The name of the Azure Key Vault where the wrapping key is stored.
 - **`keyId`** (string): The name of the key stored in the Key Vault.
 - Optional keys: